lambertspiess/http_server/README.md

 SERVER CONFIGURATION :

-	The configuration file follows a subset of nginx's basic cascading contexts syntax :
+	The configuration file obeys a subset of nginx's basic cascading contexts syntax :
 	- There are no core contexts (http, main, events) declarations.
 	  The whole configuration file is assumed by the server to be an http context.
 You can only declare 'server' blocks and their nested 'location'